A possible message of The Lord’s Prayer

 People possibly refer to Mt 6:9-13 (Lk 11:1-4) as “The Lord’s Prayer” because they miss what Jesus came to demonstrate and provide… for us.
 They also fail to see the connection between Lk 6:11 and v 46-49.
 Mt 6 is preceded by Mt 5.
 Jesus says hypocrites love to pray (Mt 6:5)!
 Jesus was not saying that any of the play-acting religious talked with Him, He said they loved their rituals, ceremonies and traditions [seen, assessed by men].
 Today, little has [yet] changed.

 Jesus Christ has this magnificent way of revealing hypocrites in their externalism they so love.
 Without exemption they will always be at a loss to satisfactorily and accurately explain some of Jesus’ words [teachings] and instead talk after other scholars in parrot-like fashion to try and impress ignorant and lost sheep.
 Good examples are Lk 16:1-18, and Mt 6:13.
-Lk 16 is discussed in the paper “ABC Myths, legends, lies” and “Apparent Controversies in the Bible, example # 26”; so we will for the purpose of this brief meditation, look at Jesus’ prayer in Mt 6.
+Lk 16 is discussed in the meditation “ABC Myths, legends, lies” and “Apparent Controversies in the Bible, example # 26”; so we will for the purpose of this brief meditation, look at Jesus’ prayer in Mt 6.

 Our Father.
 Jesus was reiterating Jn 1:12; 14:6; 17:15-26; Heb 2:8-18; Eph 2:4-8; Rom 8:1-4,14-19,29-39; and so on.
 Apply Heb 12:2 and grasp Jn 10:10 and live Jn 8:33,36!… Take also note that “our” does not automatically include all humans on earth – Rom 8:14; Gal 5:4,18; Heb 10:39; Prov 8:17; 1 Sam 2:30; even Ps 91:14 with Heb 13:5!!!